open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 The Library is home to the community's collection of media and other resources.
 Click [here](achievement.md) to learn more about Achievements.

 ## Feedback
+Throughout planet, you will be able to give feedback on planet, courses, and more.
+Click [here](feedback.md) to learn more about Feedback.

 ## Manager